Lupi91/ENCScanner/README.md

 Script in action
 ![](/Demo/02.png?raw=true")

-The VeraCrypt container was successfully detected - be aware that there can be a lot of false-positives like cache-files...
+The VeraCrypt container was successfully detected - be aware that there can be a lot of false-positives like cache-files in this example from chrome...
 ![](/Demo/04.png?raw=true")

 The recovery keys were successfully detected.